 Please review the Carnegie Corporation of New York presentation, “Voting Rights: A Short History”!

 The Labor Day holiday in United States is celebrated the first Monday in September.
 Labor Day was really created by the national labor movements to celebrate the American worker and their achievements, both social and economic!
 Each of us that work every day, immigrant or citizen, this is our celebration!
 For more information about the history of Labor Day review the Department of Labor’s (DOL) web page, “History of Labor Day“.

 MVP Law Group would like to thank workers worldwide for their contributions to our society!

-On this day 75 years ago, my Grandfather, at age 18, was driving a Naval Landing Craft Vehicle Personnel (LCVP) landing United States soldiers on the beaches of Normandy.
+76 years ago, tomorrow morning, my Grandfather, at age 18, was driving a Naval Landing Craft Vehicle Personnel (LCVP) landing United States soldiers on the beaches of Normandy.
 He made many trips that day until he was finally wounded.
 He recovered and was then sent to the South Pacific Islands to continue the war until he returned home.

 We live free because of your sacrifices!

 “Each of the patriots whom we remember on this day was first a beloved son or daughter, a brother or sister, or a spouse, friend, and neighbor.” – Former President, George H. W. Bush

 If you become ill for any reason, regardless of whether you were exposed to COVID-19, you should not come to appointments at any USCIS office.
 Please follow the instructions on your appointment notice to reschedule your appointment or interview, if you: